EZ-maas2/MetaQuest_ZMQ_ICS/tutorial.md

 Once again, it is a static class; it can be modified from anywhere within the script, and it is not attached to any game objects.
 To notify ZMQ, we will use events.
 It is a very convenient broadcast system.
 Whenever the OnTouchedCoin event is Invoked (line 23), other C# classes that subscribed to it get informed and react accordingly.
 Thus, whenever anywhere in the code, the TouchCoinStatic.coinState  is set to true, the OnTouchedCoin event is invoked.
+In the next section, we will see how this is used to communicate with Python.

+## ZMQ

+First and foremost, you have to keep in mind that you can't use ZMQ in the Unity's main thread.
+Because Unity's main thread is responsible for all the rendering and game logic, it can't be waiting on the communication between devices.